digitalbias/digitalbias.github.io/_posts/2016-09-07-divide_and_conquer.markdown

 3. _Manage interruptions_.
 As people get used to the idea that certain tasks are done at certain times of the week, they can plan for it and group similar meetings on the same days.
 If possible even scheduling similar rooms and people so there is less travel and wasted time.

 Would it be easy?
 No. I think there are lots of organizations where this would be almost impossible to implement.
 However, I also believe that some form of this would be possible in just about any organization as long as the benefits were communicated well.

+---
+[divide]: /images/post_images/divide_and_conquer.jpg
+Image is "Divide and Conquer" by ""-Nicola-""